uniquid/developer-wiki/architecture.md

 ------------
 The UniquID framework defines the concepts of **Entity** and **Contract**.

-An Entity is a software component that contains:
+An Entity is a software component designed to be embeddedable inside an application that offer an advanced and customizable framework for authentication.
+It is composed by:

 * cryptographic ID: the unique identity - is a mechanism that uses ECDSA to digitally sign data.
 Keys are used to sign Contracts (and generally any digest) and verify digital signatures.
 This component should use a secure element to manage securely the cryptographic keys.
 * contract exchanger and validator: a component that allow to exchange Contracts between Entities and validate their content.